PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 style="width:4.2747in;height:2.09975in"
 alt="Graphical user interface, application Description automatically generated" />

-13. The Dataset properties section provides details about the connection and the PBIX project file.
+13. The **Dataset properties** section provides details about the dataset connection and the PBIX project file.

 <img src="./images/Lab01/media/image13.png"
 style="width:2.08176in;height:1.00559in" />

-14. The grid on the bottom of the page display a row for each non-hidden dataset object in the data model.
+14. The grid on the bottom of the page displays one row for each non-hidden dataset object in the data model.

 <img src="./images/Lab01/media/image14.png"
 style="width:3.04403in;height:1.18999in" />